Art for MCR Project

 The 2557 Days Project

 For the 7th anniversary of the Manchester Arena Attack, we have given away 2557 friendship bracelets - one bracelet to represent one day since the attack.
-Please wear your bracelet with pride, as a symbol of the love Manchester has shown in the face of evil, in remembrance of the victims, and in celebration of survivors' strength.Below are many links to places you can get help if you were affected, learn about terrorism prevention and donate to charities relevant to the Manchester Arena attack.
+Please wear your bracelet with pride, as a symbol of the love Manchester has shown in the face of evil, in remembrance of the victims, and in celebration of survivors' strength.Below are many links to places you can get help if you were affected, learn about terrorism prevention, donate to charities relevant to the Manchester Arena attack and read FAQs.

 If You Were Affected